 Six Triathletes participate in the parade of the Opening Ceremony of the Olympic Games in London 2012

-Before 80 thousand people live and 1.000 million who followed it on TV, the opening ceremony began with a recreation of the cultural essence of England to continue with the Parade of athletes from different countries that will be present at the London 2012 Olympic Games
+Before 80 people live and 1.000 billion watching on TV, the opening ceremony began with a recreation of the cultural essence of England, followed by the parade of athletes from the different countries that will be present at the Games.
+Olympics London 2012

 Spain, led by Pau Gasoil, a member of the Spanish Basketball Team and with his 216 cm high, wore the Spanish flag last night in this event as a "standard bearer" of the same.